STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_Open_AI/README.md

 You can also learn a lot about the details of using Azure OpenAI at this [site](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line&pivots=programming-language-studio).

+We recommend you 1) go through the steps in this readme, 2) complete the general notebook called `notebooks/AzureOpenAI.ipynb`, then 3) complete the notebook called `notebooks/AzureOpenAI-langchain.ipynb`.

 ## Overview of Page Contents
 + [Azure OpenAI Playground Prerequisites](#Azure-OpenAI-Playground-Prerequisites)
 + [Chat Playground Navigation](#Chat-Playground-Navigation)